Hail Mary: Byzantine Christian use

+Aramaic version

+The Aramaic version has been reconstructed (probably from Arabic) by Afram Barsoum in the following way:

 Slavonic versions

 There exist two variant versions in Church Slavonic:

 The first is the older, and remains in use by the Old Believers as well as those who follow the Ruthenian recension (among them the Ukrainian Greek-Catholic Church and the Ruthenian Catholic Church).
 The second, corresponding more closely to the Greek, appeared in 1656 under the liturgical reforms of Patriarch Nikon of Moscow, and is in use by the Russian Orthodox Church, the Serbian Orthodox Church, the Bulgarian Orthodox Church and the Ukrainian Orthodox Church.

+Romanian version

+„Născătoare de Dumnezeu, Fecioară, bucură-te!
+Ceea ce ești plină de har, Marie, Domnul este cu tine.
+Binecuvântată ești tu între femei și binecuvântat este rodul pântecelui tău, că ai născut pe Mântuitorul sufletelor noastre”.

 Latin Church Catholic use

-The Hail Mary is the last prayer in Appendix V of the Roman Missal, the last of seven prayers under the heading "Thanksgiving After Mass".
-There it appears with "with you" instead of the traditional "with thee", "are you" instead of the traditional "art thou" and "your womb" in place of the traditional "thy womb":
+The Hail Mary is the last prayer in Appendix V of the present Roman Missal, the last of seven prayers under the heading "Thanksgiving After Mass".
+There it appears with "with you" instead of the traditional "with thee", "are you among" instead of the traditional "art thou amongst" and "your womb" in place of the traditional "thy womb":

-The Hail Mary is the central part of the Angelus, a devotion generally recited thrice daily by many Catholics, as well as broad & high church Anglicans, and Lutherans who usually omit the second half.
+The Hail Mary is the central part of the Angelus, a devotion generally recited thrice daily by many Catholics, as well as high church Anglicans, and Lutherans who usually omit the second half.

 The Hail Mary is an essential element of the Rosary, a prayer method in use especially among Roman Rite (Western) Catholics.
 The Eastern Catholic Churches say a similar version.

 The Rosary consists traditionally of three sets of five Mysteries, each Mystery being meditated on while reciting a decade (a set of ten) of Ave Maria.
 The 150 Ave Maria of the Rosary thus echo the 150 psalms.
 These Mysteries concern events of Jesus' life during his childhood (Joyful Mysteries), Passion (Sorrowful Mysteries), and from his Resurrection onwards (Glorious Mysteries).
 Another set, the Luminous Mysteries, is of comparatively recent origin, having been proposed by Pope John Paul II in 2002.
-Each decade of Ave Maria is preceded by the Our Father (Pater Noster or The Lord's Prayer) and followed by the Glory Be (Gloria Patri) (Doxology).
-The repetition of the fixed-language prayers assists recitation from the heart rather than the head.
+Each decade of Ave Maria is preceded by the Our Father (Pater Noster or The Lord's Prayer) and followed by the Glory Be (Gloria Patri or Doxology).
+The repetition of these fixed-language prayers assists recitation from the heart rather than the head.
 Pope Paul V said that "the Rosary is a treasure of graces ... even for those souls who pray without meditating, the simple act of taking the beads in hand to pray is already a remembrance of God – of the supernatural".